What is the Health/WASH Network?

 - Raise awareness of the opportunities provided by improved integration of health and WASH services in global policy debates, events, and conference

 - Reach out to global advocacy groups to promote linkages between health and WASH

 In June 2012, the Network sponsored an NGO reception during USAID's Child Survival Call to Action event to promote continued collaboration among the various stakeholders for child health.

 On World Water Day 2011, the network convened a successful working group entitled, "Integrating Advocacy to Improve Access to Nutrition, Safe Water, and Health."
 In this brief video taken after the meeting, Janie Hayes summarizes some of the cross-cutting themes that arose from the discussion.
 The network continues to serve as a forum to discuss ways to implement the ideas proposed during the working group.

 On World Water Day 2010, the network worked together to form a common set of child health and WASH messaging.
 The messages were used by advocates during World Water Day Congressional meetings.
 The network also worked with the World Water Day coalition, a group of over 30 organizations from a variety of sectors, to generate significant media coverage about the day’s events and the broader global water crisis.

-In 2009, the network issued a Call to Action on diarrheal disease, which currently has over 100 co-signing organizations.
+In 2009, the network issued a Call to Action on diarrheal disease, with support from more than 100 co-signing organizations.
 The group also conducted media outreach around the release of the UNICEF/WHO report on diarrheal disease.

 Is your organization interested in joining the Health/WASH Network?

-To join the Health/WASH Network listserv, email Hope Randall at firstname.lastname@example.org.
+To join the Health/WASH Network listserv, email Laura Kallen at firstname.lastname@example.org.